gkoulouras/easyFRAP-web/README.md

 <strong>Documentation:</strong>
 </br>
-A detailed how-to guide can be found at: http://easyfrap.vmnet.upatras.gr/GettingStarted/
+A detailed how-to-use guide can be found at: https://easyfrap.vmnet.upatras.gr/GettingStarted/